Troubleshooting Frequently Asked Questions

 Can the product introduce any risk into my network or application infrastructure?

-In providing a clear picture of your total IT infrastructure, BMC Atrium Discovery will actually reduce risk in your network by allowing you to weed out rogue elements that do not meet corporate policy, are out of date or provide potential security holes.
+To provide a clear picture of your total IT infrastructure, BMC Atrium Discovery will actually reduce risk in your network by allowing you to weed out rogue elements that do not meet corporate policy, are out of date or provide potential security holes.

 The BMC Atrium Discovery discovery process uses standard techniques that should not de-stabilize elements of the infrastructure.